The Familiar

 Abruptly, Jeve found himself on the ground in front of the coyote, between her forepaws, covered in drool.
 She looked down at him.
 Holy shit, she looked huge.

+He swallowed nervously.
+“Thank you, though.
+That was… uh… very… v-very… c… creative.”
 He hauled himself to his feet.
-“Y…yes.
-That was, uh, very…creative.
-Thank you.”
-If she had that much power, couldn’t she have just teleported them somewhere?
-Maybe shrinking people was her only power.
-If only was the right word.
 “I’m going to clean up and get my bag.
 After that, I think we should get out of town very quickly.”

 They’d almost made it out of town, taking a side street parallel to the main road, without being stopped again.
 Their luck ran out just when they entered the open field past the last building.
 “Jeve Galliway!
-Stop!
+Stop!”

 He froze.